anasancho/anasancho.github.io/README.md

 <p></p>
  <a target="_blank" href="https://www.linkedin.com/in/ana-filipa-sancho-silva-283b6b16/" alt="Linkedin">
   <img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white" target="_blank"></a>
- <b> <p>  <h3> Computer Scientists are wizards —  turning coffee  into code = Co.Phi  </h3> </b> <p></p>
+ <b> <p>  <h3> Computer Scientists are wizards —  turning coffee  into code = Co.Phi  </h3> </b>
-I am a { critical thinker and a problem-solver } -- passionate about technology and people, understanding the details, looking for how things work to optimize results, analyzing situations that can be improved, and identifying needs that should be met.
+ <p></p>  I am an Audiovisual Technician with a background in software development, tech support and a technology integration role (computer science) <b> -- { Critical Thinker and a Problem-Solver } -- </b> passionate about technology and people, understanding the details, looking for how things work to optimize results, analyzing situations that can be improved, and identifying needs that should be met.
 <p> </p><b> Open-minded, and a profound thirst for knowledge about how systems interconnect. </b>
 <i> Soon, I realized that the core knowledge which can’t be taught, comes from working on something of your own - sketching materials and tools / considering social sustainable-responsible strategies. </i> <p></p>
 ### ⚡ Skills :